Are you an adviser? Go to Unbiased Pro

 How do you transfer your pension to Spain?

-To transfer your UK pension into a Spanish QROPS, follow these steps although financial advice is wide before starting the process.
+To transfer your UK pension into a Spanish QROPS, follow these steps (although it is wise to get financial advice first).

 Ensure that your pension meets the criteria for a QROPS and that the Spanish QROPS is a registered scheme that meets HMRC’s criteria.